 Healthy Food for Kids!

-- Good Food Force volunteers take action to build healthy schools and communities.
-Join us to get weekly updates on food issues, invitations to special online and on-the-ground events, and more.
+- Good Food Force members get monthly updates on food issues, invitations to special online and on-the-ground events, and more.
 Membership is free and easy.

 - We discuss food issues every Friday at 1pm ET during the #FoodFri Tweetchats on Twitter, and the Good Food Force Facebook Group.